alpaka-group/mallocMC/Usage.md

 POLICYMALLOC_SET_ALLOCATOR_TYPE(ScatterAllocator)
 ```

-This will set up the following functions in the namespace `PolicyMalloc`:
+This will set up the following functions in the namespace `mallocMC`:

 | Name                  | description                                                                                                                                                                                                |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|